Restoration workshop

 Adjusting the keyboard of your piano means first and foremost straightening it, that is to say removing the play between the keyboard and the action (by the pilot) and ensuring that the surface of your keyboard is flat.
 Then key by key, we adjust the depth of each.

-Tuning the mechanics mainly concerns the hammer.
+Adjustment of the action mainly concerns the piano hammer.
 It’s about sending it bouncing off the ropes, with the right attack (the escape), the right bounce (the catch), and the right repetition.
 Everything must obviously be free of play and well aligned.

 Restoration of furniture

-The restoration of a piano is also the restoration of its furniture.
+Restoring a piano also means restoring the piano cabinet.
 We work just as well on modern pianos (polyester or polyurethane varnish) as on old pianos (buffer varnish).

 On modern furniture, we can clean the original varnish or completely redo it when the marks are important.
-The fittings (hinges, pedals) are also completely overhauled.
+The fittings (hinges, pedals) are also completely overhauled and polished.

 On old furniture, there is first a work of cabinetmaking (repair of moldings, veneers and marquetry) then a work of varnisher (stripping of the old varnish and application of a varnish with a buffer) with shellac and alcohol.

-All these preparations are “homemade” in the workshop.
+All these preparations are homemade with in the workshop.